dchud/datamanagement-notebook/README.md

-# Data Management for Analytics (GWU ISTM 6212) Notebook stack
+# Data Management for Analytics notebook stack

-This docker stack provides everything in Jupyter's [datascience-notebook](https://github.com/jupyter/docker-stacks/tree/master/datascience-notebook) with some additional tools students will use in a Data Management for Analytics course.
+This docker stack provides everything in Jupyter's [datascience-notebook](https://github.com/jupyter/docker-stacks/tree/master/datascience-notebook) with some additional tools students will use in a Data Management for Analytics course (GWU ISTM 6212).

 ## Instructions